AlexBocken/emailwiz/README.md

 You're a big boy now if you have your own mail server!

 You can tweak Postfix (sending mail

-## Benefited from this?

-If this script or documentation has saved you some frustration, you can donate to support me at [lukesmith.xyz/donate](https://lukesmith.xyz/donate.html).

 ## Troubleshooting -- Can't send mail?